-Applicants with a degree in an area other than Mathematics, Statistics, Computer Science, Engineering, Physics, Economics, Business, or a quantitative social science but have relevant work experience or professional qualifications, may be considered, providing they complete the Foundation Course.
+Applicants with a degree in an area other than Mathematics, Statistics, Computer Science, Engineering, Physics, Economics, Business, or a quantitative social science but have relevant work experience or professional qualifications, may be considered, providing they complete the Bridging Program.
+Please refer to Section 2.15 of this Catalog for more information.